howtovote logo

 To register in Oklahoma you must:

-• be a citizen of the United States and a resident of the State of Oklahoma
+• be a United States citizen and Oklahoma resident

-• be 18 years old or older on or before the date of the next election (individuals who are 17.5 years old may pre-register to vote; applicants must be 18 in order to vote and their application must be approved by the County Election Board)
+• be 18 years old or older on or before the date of the next election (you may pre-register to vote if you are 17.5 years old; you must be 18 in order to vote and your application must be approved by the County Election Board)

 • not be under judgment as an incapacitated person or a partially incapacitated person prohibited from registering to vote